 As an expert editor, Cara works on scholarly books.
 As a teacher, she has taught courses both in food and culture, and in writing, at the City University of New York.
 She is also a consultant for academic and other institutions, both here (among them the American Museum of Natural History), and abroad.
 Cara was on the Advisory board of the PBS series, The Meaning of Food , and the Editorial Board of the Oxford Encyclopedia of American Food and Drink, first published in the fall of 2004 by Oxford University Press and released in a second edition.
 In 2001, she was a member of the Advisory Board for that year's Smithsonian Folk Life Festival.

 She has also lectured at New York's venerable National Arts Club on Charles Dickens and food history during the Victorian period.
 And has spoken, too, at The Museum of Jewish Heritage on the subject of Italian Jews, Italian Jewish food and foodways, and Italian Jewish culture, a longstanding interest.
-(Currently, she is researching the history of the Venetian Ghetto.
-The 500th anniversary of its founding is to be commemorated in 2016.)
+(Currently, she is exploring the history and culture of the Venetian Ghetto.
+The 500th anniversary of its founding was commemorated in 2016.)

 Cara has been featured on local, national, and international television and radio shows both here and abroad, among them "The News Hour with Jim Lehrer" (PBS), "The Morning Show" (CNN), "All Things Considered" (NPR), the "Food Network," and "The Voice of America."

 She is consultant to several forthcoming conferences and publications.

 A current writing project is a scholarly novel about 16th century Venice, a city she has studied for years, both here and in Italy.
 For information, see the Facebook page for Venice Reflected. https://www.facebook.com/pages/Author-Cara-De-Silva-Venice-Reflected/1568361176726205